anhvanthe/2016-10-17-edinburgh/codima-lessons/git/slides_git.md

 ### Advantage of version control

 * Nothing that is committed is *ever* lost (unless you try…)
-* We know who made which changes, and when (so blame can be assigned…)
+* We can record who made which changes, and when
 * We can revert to previous versions.
 * We can identify and correct conflicts